 If users are not able to reach an app on a workload, you can suspend the VEN to see if the VEN was causing the issue.
-The VEN suspension feature allows you to isolate a VEN on a workload to troubleshoot any communication issues with that workload, and to determine if the VEN is the cause of the anomalous behavior.
+The VEN suspension feature allows you to isolate a VEN on a

 Security Implications: When the VEN is suspended, the workload firewall rules are removed leaving the VEN open and all traffic is allowed.